 This briefing looks at the first phase (2007-2011) of the STEPS Centre’s work on health and disease.

-Our new book in the STEPS Centre’s Pathways to Sustainability book series looks at how the challenge of unregulated health markets is being addressed.
+Our book in the STEPS Centre’s Pathways to Sustainability book series looks at how the challenge of unregulated health markets is being addressed.

 Transforming Health Markets in Asia and Africa: Improving quality and access for the poor Edited by Gerald Bloom, Barun Kanjilal, Henry Lucas, David Peters Routledge, August 2012 £22.99